Kristen Bell: Beliefs and interests

 At age 11, Bell became a vegetarian.
 In an interview with PETA, Bell discussed her pets, "I have always been an animal lover.
 I had a hard time disassociating the animals I cuddled with—dogs and cats, for example—from the animals on my plate, and I never really cared for the taste of meat.
-I always loved my Brussels sprouts!".
+I always loved my Brussels sprouts!"
 By 2012, Bell and Shepard had become vegan after watching the documentary Forks Over Knives.
 However, during her first pregnancy she went back to eating dairy products and eggs.
+She started eating meat in 2022.

 Bell has said that she is non-religious and identifies as a humanist.
 She and her husband Dax Shepard are pro-vaccination.
 Bell supported and campaigned for Barack Obama during the 2008 United States presidential election.
 Along with Rashida Jones, she visited college campuses in Missouri to discuss the candidates and encourage voter registration.
 Bell showed support for the Writers Guild of America in the writers' strike, appearing in the picket lines in December 2007, stating, "the writers are just looking for some fairness".

 In 2023, Bell revealed that she had taken up Brazilian jiu-jitsu.
 She was training under Cesalina Gracie in mother-daughter classes alongside her daughter.